dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-uv.md

 The values that I will typically want to use will be just 0, and 1 which is what will happen when I want to use all of the texture for a face.
 Numbers between 0 and one imply what I am using just some of the image, while numbers above 1 mean that I am using the whole of the image for just part of the face actually.

-### 2 - updating uvs at run time in an Animation loop
+### 2 - Updating uvs at run time in an Animation loop

 Just because the array of uvs can be updated at run time that does not mean that doing so is a good idea.
 I think that generally uvs are something that should be set up once and only once and if I want to do something that involves more than one texture for a face it might be better to think in terms of more than one texture file and material and updating the textures used with materials rather than messing around with uvs.